gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 With the option `switch_profile_with_all_partitions` in `general.conf`, you can decide if all partitions will be written when switching profile.
 When it is enabled:
-- Switching from stock to OpenIPC needs partition images of all partitions including `rootfs_data`, if you don't have `rootfs_data` image, leave it disabled.
+- Switching from stock to OpenIPC needs partition images of all partitions, including `rootfs_data`, if you don't have `rootfs_data` image, leave it disabled.
 - Switching from OpenIPC also needs partition images of all partitions.

-When switching from OpenIPC to stock, some partitions such as `aback`, `kback`, `backupa`, `backupd`, etc. they don't need to be restored because they don't contain any meaningful data as they are used by stock firmware as stage partition to install updates.
+When switching from OpenIPC to stock, some partitions, such as `aback`, `kback`, `backupa`, `backupd`, etc., don't need to be restored because they don't contain any meaningful data as they are used by stock firmware as stage partition to install updates.
 You can disable this option to save time.

-When switching from stock to OpenIPC the first time, you have to leave if disabled because you don't have `rootfs_data` partition image.
+When switching from stock to OpenIPC the first time, you have to leave if disabled because you don't have the `rootfs_data` partition image.

 -----
-Conditions for switch profile operation to work:
+Conditions for the switch profile operation to work:

-1. All partition images of the profile types that you want to switch to must present under either:
+1. All partition images of the profile types that you want to switch to must be present under either:
 - `wz_flash-helper/restore/stock` directory or
 - `wz_flash-helper/restore/openipc` directory